 The number one question attorneys ask us is, "How long is the tape?"
 No one wants an important line of questioning interrupted by a tape change.
 We get it.
 We are phasing in new tapeless digital video recording at all of our locations.
 The benefits include:

 We provide MPEG 4 video files to all of our clients, offer Video Synchronization(Side-by-side viewing of the video and written transcript), and can produce any other format upon request.

 Of course, we back this expertise with exceptional service.
 You get high-quality video, delivered on time and in multiple formats to suit your needs.

 Many attorneys are requesting that exhibits be recorded along with the witness at video depositions.
 We call these Picture-in-Picture (PIP) depositions.
 During the deposition, the evidence is displayed on video monitors for the witness and counsel during recorded in High-definition (HD) video to deliver crystal clear image to the jury.

 Paper documents may be displayed using an Elmo Visual Presenter document camera.
 The PIP technique is also be used to record the video output from a computer, phone, or tablet.

-The savvier attorney uses computer software, such as Trial Director, to quickly display, highlight, and enlarge digital documents and pictures as the witness testifies.
+The savvier attorney uses computer software, such as Trial Director or On Cue, to quickly display, highlight, and enlarge digital documents and pictures as the witness testifies.
 Typically a technician provided by us or another attorney or paralegal operates the software.